MDAnalysis/UGM2023/hackathon/mdakits/projects.md

 also implements some clustering methods (namely, Affinity Propogation and DBSCAN/KMeans, via scikit-learn; as described
 [in the docs here](https://www.mdanalysis.org/mdaencore/autosummary/mdaencore.clustering.ClusteringMethod.html#module-mdaencore.clustering.ClusteringMethod)).
-However, a more general-use cluster analysis tool, featuring a larger selection of clustering algorithms would likely be useful to many users.
+However, a general-use cluster analysis tool, featuring a larger selection of clustering algorithms would likely be useful to many users.

 Clustering methods could include -